Materials Engineering

 Our Materials Engineering undergraduate program will produce functioning professionals who:

-• Advance in materials engineering or related professional positions
+Graduates will advance and lead in materials engineering or related professional positions.

 Student Outcomes